 The standard service includes breakfast, lunch, dinner, and lodge accommodations.

-In the afternoon, you'll have time to relax and enjoy the panoramic views of Chimsedang Lekh and Kangjal Himal, a ridge of peaks to the south of the valley.
+We can see the panoramic views of Chimsedang Lekh and Kangjal Himal, a ridge of peaks to the south of the valley.
 You'll also have stunning views of several significant mountains, including Naya Kanga (5,844m), Ganchenpo (6,387m), Dorje Lakpa (6,990m), Pemthang Karpo Ri (6,830m), and Langtang Lirung (7,245m).
-To the north, across the border in Tibet, stands the massive Shishapangma (8,046m), which is the 14th highest mountain in the world.
+To the north, across the border in Tibet, stands the massive Shishapangma (8,046m), which is the 14th-highest mountain in the world.

 The standard service includes breakfast, lunch, dinner, and lodge accommodations.